BIOP/abba-documentation/docs/source/tutorial/2_registration.md

 If you're not satisfied with a registration result, you can undo it for the selected slices by:

-* Clicking in the top menu bar: `Align > ABBA - Remove Last Registration`
+* Clicking in the top menu bar: `Register > Remove Last Registration`
 * Or right-clicking in the ABBA viewer: `Remove Last Registration`

 This action can be reversed, restoring the previous registration.

 #### Applying the registration sequence from one slice to another

 See [the use case in this issue](https://github.com/BIOP/ijp-imagetoatlas/issues/174).
 Suppose you want to duplicate the registration sequence from one slice to another.
-It is possible with the command `ABBA - Copy and Apply Registration`:
+It is possible with the command `Edit > (Experimental) > Copy and Apply Registration`:

 ![fiji_copy_apply_registration.png](/assets/img/fiji_copy_apply_registration.png)